 The Friends of KIOS Broadcasting Service of the Omaha Public Schools is a 501(c)(3) organization that supports programming on KIOS.

-Current Friends of KIOS board members: Mike Sullivan, Dr. Shavonna Holman, Susan Christopherson, Dr. Sana Amoura-Patterson
+Current Friends of KIOS board members: Dr. Shavonna Holman, Susan Christopherson, Carrie Murphy, Jo Giles and Stuart Chittenden.

 KIOS financial statements and our survey for the Corporation for Public Broadcasting appear below, in pdf format.
 For questions or to view these documents in a different format, contact Ken Dudzik at 531-299-9446.